mystiqality/PiRapGenerator/README.md

 # PiRapGenerator
-Make anyone rap the digits of pi
+Make anyone rap the digits of pi (sample files are of Ted Nivison)

 # Installation